OneAndOnlyWisp/ArchMate/README.md

 #### Features:
 - Fast Desktop Environment (FDE)
-- i3WM Custom (blocklets, configs, addons)
+- i3WM Custom (install script, configs, blocklets)

 ## How to get it
 #### With git